 This case is a travesty and should not stand, the police cannot be that incompetent or worse pissed scared that they are unwilling to arrest the killer or killers.

-Whatever the police knows which caused them to rule Patrick Bailey out as a suspect ought to be made public or at least told to the grieving family.
+Whatever the police know which caused them to rule Patrick Bailey out as a suspect ought to be made public or at least told to the grieving family.

 Bailey deserves no special treatment or deference under the law over and above anyone else which would give the police reason not to divulge how they determined he was not a suspect.